mjakeman/kemu-kupu/wiki/mjak923-log.md

 The first addition was a new view, intended for the competition.
 This view should say "Vote for Team 27" and have confetti particles in the background similar to fireworks.
 I created a new hyperlink in the bottom right corner of the main menu and linked it to a new view called 'Vote'.

+I adapted code from the end game screen for the particle view.
+I decided to update the particle system code to create a more "circular" explosion of confetti, clamping the velocity magnitude to a circle (where it was previously "square").